Best Angle Grinder for Sharpening Mower Blades

 DIY Guide

-Wear eye and hearing protection and clamp the blade so it can’t move.
-Fit a metal grinding or flap disc and hold the grinder at a steady bevel, making several light passes instead of trying to remove too much at once.
-Let the metal cool between passes, check the angle frequently, then remove any burrs with a file and balance the blade before reinstalling it.
+Make several light passes instead of trying to remove too much at once.
+Let the metal cool between passes, check the angle frequently, then remove burrs with a file and balance the blade before reinstalling it.

 Versatility

-Best for mower blade sharpening, weld cleanup and rust removal, with the speed to handle occasional concrete or tile cutting.
+Best for mower blade sharpening, weld cleanup, and rust removal, with the speed to handle occasional concrete or tile cutting.
 Its corded design makes it ideal for shop or garage work where continuous power matters.

 Key Benefits